 The Central Bank, in its role as the highest exchange authority, is responsible for the regulation of foreign exchange trading and registration systems, their derivatives and their operators, as well as of the foreign exchange clearing and settlement systems or their derivatives, and their operators.
-In this regard, by means of External Resolution No. 12, 2008 it authorizes CRCC to perform the clearing and settlement, as central counterparty, of the exchange rate futures, exchange rate forward, exchange rate options and cross currency swaps, and it provides that the contracts to be cleared and settled through CRCC must be denominated in foreign currencies and settled in Colombian legal currency, and the counterparties CRCC may face in respect of such transactions.
-On this last point, it notes that the foreign exchange market intermediaries (IMC) authorized to carry out derivative operations, according to External Resolution No. 8, 2000, are the entities entitled to operate as Clearing Members on the CRCC and that the entities supervised by the SFC that do not have the status of IMC may act as Non-Clearing Members in the clearing and settlement of the aforementioned foreign exchange derivative transactions.
+In this regard, by means of External Resolution No. 12, 2008, further developed by Circular Reglamentaria Externa DODM - 316 de 2009 authorizes CRCC to perform the clearing and settlement, as central counterparty, of the exchange rate futures, exchange rate forward, exchange rate options and cross currency swaps, and it provides that the contracts to be cleared and settled through CRCC must be denominated in foreign currencies and settled in Colombian legal currency, and the counterparties CRCC may face in respect of such transactions.
+On this last point, it notes that the foreign exchange market intermediaries (IMC) authorized to carry out derivative operations, according to External Resolution No. 1, of 2018, are the entities entitled to operate as Clearing Members on the CRCC and that the entities supervised by the SFC that do not have the status of IMC may act as Non-Clearing Members in the clearing and settlement of the aforementioned foreign exchange derivative transactions.

-In addition, article 9 of the Resolution, developed through External Regulatory Circular Letter DODM-316 of 2009, establishes that the modifications to the Rulebook and the Circulars and Instructions issued in connection with the aforementioned operations, or that affect their execution, must be previously reported to the Central Bank.
+In addition, article 8 of the External Resolution No. 12 of 2008, developed through External Regulatory Circular Letter DODM-316 of 2009, establishes that the modifications to the Rulebook and the Circulars and Instructions issued in connection with the aforementioned operations, or that affect their execution, must be previously reported to the Central Bank.